 Additionally, be sure to ask for references and a firm brochure or promotional materials.
 Always do your research and cross-check these items against other sources.
 Using your common sense and gut instincts will go a long way – the key is to find an attorney you are comfortable with and who you think will do the best job for you.

-If you have any further questions regarding how to find a good criminal defense lawyer, let us know.
+If you have any further questions regarding how to find a good criminal defense lawyer, contact us online at i-lawsuit today.